MiEdCaLe/MiEdCaLe/README.md

-Mechatronics Engineer, amateur game developer and artist, CAD Designer.
+Mechatronics Engineer, amateur game developer artist, and CAD designer.

-- C++ game developer
+Languages:
-- traditional and digital artist.
+- C++, x86 ASM,Python, MATLAB

-- HTML, CSS.
+- traditional and digital artist, guitar player.

 <!---
 MiEdCaLe/MiEdCaLe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.